Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 2-8 Person Lift

 A chair lift is what you probably imagine when you think of ski lifts.
 These lifts have you sit comfortably as you ride to the top of the mountain.
-Most lifts have a bar that comes down after you sit on the lift.
+Most of these types of lifts have a bar that comes down after you sit on the lift.
 The bar not only protects you but allows you to rest your skis.

 Gondola and Trams